-MS is an autoimmune disease that damages the central nervous system.
-The exact cause is not clear, but genetic and environmental factors likely play a role in its onset.
+MS is an autoimmune disease that damages the CNS.
+The exact cause is not clear.
+However, genetic and environmental factors likely play a role in its onset.

 Factors that increase the risk of developing MS include:

-- Sex: The condition affects at least twice as many women as men.
+- Sex: The condition affects three times as many women as men, according to the NMSS.

-- Infection: Several viruses may influence MS, including the Epstein-Barr virus.
+- Infection: Several viruses may increase the risk of MS, including an abnormal immune reaction to the Epstein-Barr virus, which causes infectious mononucleosis.

-- Geographic region: MS is much more common in temperate climates than sunny regions.
-Within the U.S., the condition is more common in Northern states.
+- Geographic region: MS is more common in temperate climates than in sunny regions.
+Within the U.S., the condition is more common in northern states.

 Anyone with early symptoms of MS should consult a doctor without delay.
-Damage to the central nervous system can occur even before a person experiences symptoms.
+Damage to the CNS can occur before a person experiences symptoms.

 Early diagnosis and treatment can provide the best chance of preventing disability.

-Many treatments can help slow the progression of MS and alleviate symptoms, such as pain, fatigue, and bladder problems.
+Many treatments can help slow the progression of MS, and medication can help alleviate symptoms such as pain, fatigue, and bladder problems.

 The signs of MS can vary widely.
 Most people who develop MS have symptoms in their